muratk5n/thirdwave/en/README.md

 step earlier, fine again, neighborhood fuel-cell "transformer" could generate power for the neighborhood and supply the local "grid".
-But inter-city grid, inter-state grid, inter-anything grid is a no-no.  At long distances we need to *de-funding the grid*.
+But inter-city grid, inter-state grid, inter-anything grid is a no-no.  At long distances we need to *de-fund the grid*.

 ---